 The myth is that plant protein doesn’t have all the essential amino acids that animal protein does.
 However, all plant-based protein sources do have all the essential amino acids, just in varying quantities.
 Some plant-protein sources are low in one or two essential amino acids.

 This is a non-issue though, as we don’t need to eat all the amino acids at once in every meal.
-As long as you eat multiple foods with protein throughout the day, it shouldn’t be a problem.
+As long as you eat a varied diet and eat enough calories, it shouldn’t be a problem.

 Here is an article that might explain amino acids better, in case I was unclear: